 If my device is locked, how do I get it unlocked?
 If your phone is locked, you’ll have to have it unlocked by the original cell phone provider.
 In some cases, the phone may have a finance agreement that needs to be paid off before your old cell phone provider will unlock it.
 It may also take a few days to unlock the device.

 Can I keep my existing phone number if I bring my own device?
 Most phone numbers can be transferred to Metro by T-Mobile, and we will check your number’s eligibility when you make the switch to Metro.
-After you've installed your new Metro 3-in-1 SIM kit, visit a Metro store or call us at 1-888-863-8768 to complete the transfer process.
+After you have installed your new Metro SIM Card, visit a Metro store or call us at 1-888-863-8768 to complete the transfer process.
 To get started, you'll need the following information:

 - Previous account PIN

-We recommend backing up your contacts, voicemail, and text messages before transferring your number to Metro by T-Mobile.
-During the process, you may have dual service for up to 24 hours, meaning your device will be active on both carrier networks.
+We recommend backing up your contacts, voicemail, and text messages before transferring your number to Metro.
+During the process, you may have dual service, meaning your device will be active on both carrier networks.
 Please do not cancel your previous wireless service until you receive a confirmation text message from Metro saying that the number transfer is complete.

 How do I bring my phone from Cricket or AT&T to Metro by T-Mobile?
-First, use the IMEI number to check if your phone is compatible with Metro by T-Mobile's network.
-Once your compatible phone is unlocked, purchase a Metro 3-in-1 SIM kit and choose a Metro rate plan.
-Replace your old cell phone provider’s SIM card in your phone with the new Metro 3-in-1 SIM kit.
+Use the IMEI number to check if your phone is compatible with Metro by T-Mobile's network.
+Once your compatible phone is unlocked, purchase a Metro SIM Card and choose a Metro rate plan.
+Replace your old cell phone provider’s SIM card in your phone with the new Metro SIM Card after you have activated your Metro plan.

 Need help activating?
 Call customer care at 1-888-863-8768 or visit a local store to activate your Metro SIM Card today.